-- 1. Select in the Key field that one (1-16) for which a macro has to be created. - 2.
+- 1. Select in the Key field the F key (F1 to F16) to which a macro is to be assigned. - 2.
 Select in the Function column the commands that should be part of the macro.
 The selection list is opened by a double click on the empty fields. - 3.
 Select in the P1 and P2 columns the respective parameters for the macro functions (e.g. corresponding consoles and CPUs). - 4.
 Confirm the inputs by pressing the Apply button.